We are a registered 501(c)(3) nonprofit organization. This means we are tax-exempt and your donations to our organization are tax deductible.

 Each year, we host a colder version of RiverFest on the Saturday of Martin Luther King Jr. Day weekend.

-Every year, we collaborate with Pennsylvania American Water Company to host a 4-day camp for kids ages 7-11.
-We teach them about the water cycle, pollution, recycling, water habitats, and how they can be stewards to the Lackawanna River watershed.
+We have collaborated with Pennsylvania American Water Company to host a 4-day camp for kids ages 7-11.
+We taught about the water cycle, pollution, recycling, water habitats, and how they can be stewards to the Lackawanna River watershed.

 We host Do-It-Yourself rain barrel workshops where we educate attendees on water conservation, stormwater runoff, pollution, the benefits of rain barrels, and stewardship.